sudogene/tp/docs/team/whleee.md

     * Added documentation for the feature `ts-add`: [\#124](https://github.com/AY2021S1-CS2103-F10-1/tp/pull/124).
   * Developer Guide:
     * Added implementation details of the `ts-add` feature: [\#129](https://github.com/AY2021S1-CS2103-F10-1/tp/pull/129).
+    * Improved on use cases relating to the creation and deletion of Trainings, as well as the addition of Students to Trainings or removal of Students from Trainings.
+    * Added manual testing cases for `training`, `delete-training`, `ts-add`,`ts-delete` and `ts-addall`.

 * **Community**:
   * PRs reviewed (with non-trivial review comments): [\#23](https://github.com/AY2021S1-CS2103-F10-1/tp/pull/23), [\#73](https://github.com/AY2021S1-CS2103-F10-1/tp/pull/73), [\#123](https://github.com/AY2021S1-CS2103-F10-1/tp/pull/123)
   * Reported bugs and gave non-trivial suggestions to other teams in the class: [Link to Issues](https://github.com/Whleee/ped/issues).